3lectrologos/time/README.md

 Run
 ---
-* `python learn.py` to learn a model on the top 50 genes of the TCGA GBM data
+* `python learn.py` to learn and visualize a model on the top 50 genes of the TCGA GBM data
 * `run_synthetic.sh [NUM_REPETITIONS]` to run the synthetic experiments.
 (In the paper we ran `run_synthetic.sh 96`.)
 * `run_real.sh [NUM_REPETITIONS]` to run the real data experiments.
 (In the paper we ran `run_real.sh 24`.)